I am an enthusiastic cook and former chef who loves discovering ways to prepare food for all people, including those with food allergies.

 9. Fruit Lollipops

 Taste Better From Scratch takes watermelon and blueberries and turns them into star lollipops.
-For the summer season, I picked up a watermelon, two baskets of blueberries, and bamboo skewers at the local farmer's market.
+I picked up a watermelon, two baskets of blueberries, and bamboo skewers at the local farmer's market for the summer season.

 I had the cookie-cutter already.
 I varied the cookie-cutter design to fit the festive atmosphere, which was the Fourth of July.
 The star for the Fourth of July is perfect.
 Another time, I create lollipops with circles for my son's baseball team party.